krzyszsz/ApproximateOptimization/README.md

-# This is still work in progress!
-Please do not use at the moment. #

 # Approximate Optimization / Generic Problem Solver
 A simple heuristic optimizer finding solution expressed as an array of numbers where a function can be provided telling the optimizer how good any particular array of numbers is.
 It rarely finds accurate solutions but for many problems they are "accurate enough".